aashnahari/Restaurant-Recommendation/README.md

 # Restaurant-Recommendation

+HOW TO USE WEBSITE:
+1. Run nodemon in terminal
+2. Go to website
+3. Enter in address and desired cuisine
+4. Click Enter
+5. Enjoy!

 1. What is your project idea?

 Our project idea is to create a program that recommends a restaurant based on certain things that you input.
 For example, you can input your location, the kind of food you want, and your price range, and our website will recommend a restaurant given the parameters that one enters.